open-compensation-token-license/license-token-website/wikisrc/open-source-developer-compensation-plans.md

 ## The Evolution of Open Source Contribution

 Initially, the allure of contributing to open source projects lay in the inherent challenge and the opportunity for collaboration.
 For many developers, it was a way to showcase skills, learn from peers, and contribute to something greater than individual proprietary products.
 Yet, as businesses began to depend on open source technology, the demand for sustaining developers' livelihoods through compensation became apparent.
+For an in-depth look at the motivations behind open source contributions, see [open source contributors motivation](https://www.license-token.com/wiki/open-source-contributors-motivation).

 ## Models of Compensation